The more I play Blood & Plunder, the more I enjoy the Fortune mechanic in the game.

 Rule 6 – spend that fortune if you’re reasonably sure you’ll lose the game if you don’t

 There’s no reason to lose a game with Fortune unspent if you can help it.
 If your command unit is about to be eliminated and there’s no way to Cheat Death, spend that Fortune on your Save roll, even if it’s a long shot.
-If you need initiative to survive, spend that Fortune to Mulligan.
-If you run your ship aground on a shoal and know you’ll be raked and destroyed if you’re beached, spend the Fortune to try to avoid that shoal!
+When you need initiative to survive, spend that Fortune to Mulligan.
+Should you run your ship aground on a shoal and you’ll be raked and destroyed, spend the Fortune to try to avoid that shoal!
 And most obviously, if you fail a Strike Test with your Commander, spend the Fortune to try and stay in the game!

 Finally, here is a concise list of tests and situations I consider prime moments to spend Fortune: